DeannaCarina/BCAwareness/README.md

     <li>To be a place for those affected by breast cancer to read other people's experiences and stories</li>
     <li>To be a fun and positive experience when most experiences surrounding breast cancer are scary and upsetting</li>
     <li>To be a stepping stone for individuals who want to learn more by supplying further reading with external links</li>
+    <li>To be a stepping stone for site users to access external resources and helplines</li>
 </ol>

 #### Target Audience